Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Parameter Description Illustration

-After enabling this feature, in one picking operation, you can continuously pick multiple adjacent trajectories, and the tool automatically stitches them into one complete continuous trajectory.
-This reduces repetitive operations and improves picking efficiency.
+After enabled, in a single picking process, multiple adjacent trajectories can be picked continuously and automatically connected into one complete continuous trajectory.
+This reduces repeated operations and improves picking efficiency.

 auto chain trajectory lines when picking

-After enabling this feature, when picking of the current trajectory is completed, the tool attempts to merge the current trajectory with the previous one automatically.
-Automatic merge happens only when trajectory directions are consistent; if directions are inconsistent, automatic merge is not performed.
+After enabled, when current trajectory picking is completed, the tool attempts to automatically merge the current trajectory with the previous trajectory.
+Trajectories are merged only when trajectory directions are consistent.
+If trajectory directions are inconsistent, automatic merge is not performed.

 auto merge trajectory lines after picking